-Tell us your name and your most prized possession.
+Tell us your name and a word that rhymes with offer.

 It's always helpful to start with an activity to help participants relax and allow community to build.
 Early in the session, focus primarily on getting participants to open their hearts and connect with what's happening in the group.
 This is an opportunity to encourage participants to share their honest opinions and thoughts, as well as listen to those of others.
 Take this time to connect with what's important to them, and to understand what they've connected with.